-Pursuant to the Company's Seventh Amended and Restated Bylaws (the "Bylaws"), a nominee for director is elected to the Board of Directors if the number of votes cast for such nominee's election.
+Pursuant to the Company's Seventh Amended and Restated Bylaws (the "Bylaws"), a nominee for director is elected to the Board of Directors if the number of votes cast for such nominee's election exceed the number of votes cast against such nominee's election.
 Pursuant to the Company's corporate governance guidelines, incumbent directors must agree to tender their resignation if they fail to receive the required number of votes for re-election, and in such event the Board of Directors will act within 90 days following certification of the stockholder vote to determine whether to accept the director's resignation.
 These procedures are described in more detail in the Company's corporate governance guidelines, which are available under "Governance Documents" on the Investor Relations section of the Company's website at https://ir.barings.com/governancedocs.
 The Board of Directors may consider any factors it deems relevant in deciding whether to accept a director's resignation.
-If a director's resignation.

-resignation offer is not accepted by the Board of Directors, the Company expects that such director would continue to serve until his or her successor is duly elected and qualifies, or until the director's earlier death, resignation, or removal.
+If a director's resignation offer is not accepted by the Board of Directors, the Company expects that such director would continue to serve until his or her successor is duly elected and qualifies, or until the director's earlier death, resignation, or removal.
 Any such director will be eligible for nomination for election as a director at future Annual Meetings.